Types Riot: Trial details

-Mackenzie decided to sue the rioters for damaging his property and hired James Edward Small as his attorney.
+Mackenzie was not confident that Robinson would pursue criminal charges against the perpetrators, so decided to sue the rioters in civil court for damaging his property.
+He hired James Edward Small as his attorney.
 Small issued writs addressed to "Jarvis et al." for a civil suit.
 Jarvis hired James Buchanan Macaulay to defend him.
 Small proposed a settlement of £2000 as the value of the destroyed printing press and type.
 Macaulay claimed the rioters were righteous in their actions and that the destroyed property was not worth £2000.
 He offered to settle for £200, then £300.
 Small rejected these offers, so the lawsuit went to trial.

 Jarvis, Lyons, Richardson, Charles Baby, Charles Heward, King, McDougall, and Sherwood were the defendants.
 Raymond Baby was not named as a defendant possibly because he was considered too young to be responsible for his actions, as he was 17 or 18.
 Henry Heward was named as a rioter but not as a defendant.

 Marshall Spring Bidwell represented Mackenzie at the trial, with Small's assistance.
 Christopher Alexander Hagerman represented the defendants.
 The trial took place in York's new courthouse; William Campbell presided.
 Allan was an associate judge during the proceedings.
 The defendants admitted they participated in the riot, so the jury was tasked with determining the amount of money Mackenzie should receive.

 Hagerman insisted that the case be heard by a special jury.
 The jury's foreman was Robert Rutherford, who owned a general store in York.
 The other two jurors from York were Edward Wright, a tailor, and George Shaw, a grocer.
 The remaining jurors were farmers from the surrounding towns of Whitby, Markham, Scarborough, and Vaughan, and included Jacob Boyer, a German immigrant; and Joseph Tomlinson, who became an agent for the Colonial Advocate after the trial.